False start bedtime: What is it and how to deal with it

 What is a false start bedtime?

-A false start bedtime refers to when babies fall asleep for a short while and then wake again.
 So, if you’re searching for answers to queries like “my baby falls asleep but won’t stay asleep”, you’re likely experiencing a false start bedtime.

 When most babies are experiencing these false starts, they will only fall asleep for around 30 – 45 minutes before waking up again.
 They may only briefly wake, or they may struggle to get back to sleep.
 Sometimes, it can depend on where they are up to in their sleep cycle.
 This can be challenging for parents to deal with, especially if bedtime has already taken a while.